Butternut Squash Risotto with Fried Sage (vegan, gluten free)

 - Garlic.

-- Arborio rice. this is the traditional rice variety for risotto.
-It’s easy to find at most grocery stores, including Whole Foods.
+- Arborio rice.
+Our key ingredient!
+This is the traditional rice variety for risotto.
+It’s easy to find at most grocery stores, including Whole Foods or another local specialty grocery store.

 - Fresh herbs.
 Thyme, sage, and rosemary are classic holiday flavors.

 - Vegetable broth.
-Use low-sodium store-bought broth or make your own!
+Instead of the traditional chicken broth, use low-sodium store-bought vegetable broth or make your own vegetable stock!

 - Butternut squash puree.
 I recommend making your own puree, it’s super easy and adds a wonderful caramelized flavor to the risotto.